-The Occupational Endorsement Certificate in Children’s Behavioral Health is for paraprofessionals who are currently working with or planning to work with children and youth in therapeutic residential settings.
-By completing the endorsement certificate requirements, students gain skills essential to becoming effective members of therapeutic treatment teams.
-All classes in the Occupational Endorsement Certificate in Children's Behavioral Health have been cross-listed with the UAA Human Services (HUMS) program and will be counted as elective credits for students enrolled in the HUMS undergraduate degrees.
+The Occupational Endorsement Certificate (OEC) in Children’s Behavioral Health is for individuals who are currently working with, or are planning to work with, children and youth in therapeutic residential settings.
+By completing these OEC requirements, students gain skills essential to becoming effective members of therapeutic treatment teams.
+All classes in this OEC are within the Human Services (HUMS) program and will be counted as elective credits for students enrolled in the HUMS undergraduate degrees.

-- Students must complete all courses with a grade of C or better.
-Students who audit a Disability and Long Term Supports (DLS) course or who are unable to earn a grade of C or better in the course may repeat it following the procedures outlined in the Academic Standards and Regulations.
+- Complete the following major requirements with a minimum grade of C. Students who audit a Disability and Long Term Supports (DLS) course or who are unable to earn a minimum grade of C may repeat it following the procedures outlined in the Academic Standards and Regulations.

 |DLS/HUMS A200||Introduction to Children's Behavioral Health||3|

 |DLS/HUMS A205||Teaching Social Skills to Youth in Children's Behavioral Health||3|